Care Guide

 Quarantine Info: All established aquatic environments, including ours, contain microfauna such as seed shrimp, limpets, microworms, and infusoria.
 A few of these "hitchhikers" are unavoidable and are safe in your aquarium.
 However, if you really don't want these guys around, you can take the following steps to eradicate them from your new plants:

-- Mix one part water with one part hydrogen peroxide (standard household 3% concentration)
+- Mix two part waters with one part hydrogen peroxide (standard household 3% concentration)

 - Place plants in the solution for 10 minutes (do not dip the tops of floating plants into the solution -- let them float on top)